-Helena's Early Learning Playhouse is a licensed home (#1720242) with the Texas Health and Human Services Commission, and owned and operated by myself, Helena Hortman.
-Being licensed means having many more rules and regulations to follow, and having regular inspections that listed and registered homes don't have.
-I will have 6 inspections in my first year.
-Most likely yearly after that.
-My home being licensed allows me to care for 12 children, ages 6 weeks to 12 years.
+Helena's Early Learning Playhouse is a licensed home (#1720242) with the TX Health and Human Services Commission, and owned and operated by myself, Helena Hortman.
+Being licensed means having many more rules and regulations to follow, as well as yearly inspections.
+Being a licensed home allows me to care for 12 children at once, ages 6 weeks to 12 years.
 (If by myself, the more younger children I have, the less total children I can have.
-If one of my early educators is working, the ages of the children don't matter as long as we still have no more than 12 children in care.)
-Being licensed allows me to accept CCS (child care subsidy), be on the federal food program, and work toward having my home accredited with Texas Rising Star.
-I have to wait a year before applying for TRS, but since I've overseen nothing but accredited centers and my home years ago was accredited, that's all I know and all of these extra standards are already implemented in my home.
+If one of my early educators is working, the ages of the children doesn't matter as long as we still have no more than 12 children in care.)
+Being licensed allows me to accept CCS (child care subsidy), be on the federal food program, and be accredited with Texas Rising Star.
+In October 2022, we achieved TRS, but since I've overseen nothing but accredited centers and my home years ago was accredited, that's all I know and all of these extra standards have always been implemented in my home.
 I also have a TX Child Care Director Certificate showing that I meet the education, training, and experience requirements.
-All family in my home have up to date background checks.
+All family in my home have required up to date background checks.

 My oldest daughter, Briana Hortman, will be assisting me each day.
-For state purposes, she is considered a substitute caregiver for her to be able to count in the ratio, but I will often refer to her as my assistant.
+For TX Minimum Standards purposes, she is considered a substitute caregiver for her to be able to count in the ratio, but I will often refer to her as my assistant.
 Having two early educators greatly lowers our ratio of children to each adult, which means more individual time with each child, and creates a safer environment.
 Having an assistant also lowers the chance of having to be closed under normal illness circumstances.

-My middle daughter, Meghan Cruz, will be assisting as a substitute caregiver.
-She does have a full time job, so at this time she will be available to fill in when needed due to appointments or illness.
-Her husband, Chris, will possibly be around my home and maybe even volunteering, but never alone with the children.
+My middle daughter, Meghan Hortman, will occasionally be assisting as a substitute caregiver.
+She does have a full time job, so she will mostly just fill in when needed due to appointments or illness.

 My husband, Kevin, and other daughter, Kristen, will be involved in my home, but won't count in the ratio.
-Kevin's job is in Plano, but he often works from home.
-Kristen is in college, so she will be home on breaks between semesters and holidays.
-We also have 3 dogs (Cody, Buddy, & Chloe), 2 horses (John & Goldfrost), and a betta fish (Marley).
-View my "Educators" page on my website for more information about each of us, and the "animals" section in this handbook.
+We have dogs (Buddy, Chloe, & Maverick), horses (John & Goldfrost), and often fish.
+We love pets so view my "Educators" page on my website for more information about each of us, and the "animals" section in this handbook.